yiliansource/party-js/.github/CONTRIBUTING.md

 First, fork (so you have your "own" version to work on) and clone (so you get the changes to your local environment) the repository.

-You can install all developmental dependancies of the library using yarn.
-You _can_ use npm too, but make sure to not commit any package-lock.json files.
+You can install all developmental dependencies of the library using `yarn`.

 ```sh
 yarn install